mariomazzaferro/cryptoPrompts/README.md

 Crypto Prompt NFTs inherit from OpenZeppelin's ERC-721 standard.

-This is a simple dapp, its core functionality implements three mappings: "promptCids" (relates Prompt Id to its IPFS CID), "ramifications" (relates Prompt Id to its list of ramifications) and "parentPrompts" (relates Prompt Id to its parent Prompt Id).
+This is a simple dapp, its core functionality implements three mappings: "promptCids" (relates Prompt Id to its IPFS CID), "branches" (relates Prompt Id to its list of branches) and "parentPrompts" (relates Prompt Id to its parent Prompt Id).

 ## Directory structure